lifeqiuzhi520/corda/docs/packages.md

 # Package net.corda.node.internal

-Node APIs and implementations which are currently being revised and are subject to future change.
-Generally these should be treated as non-public.
+Internal, do not use.
+These APIs and implementations which are currently being revised and are subject to future change.

 # Package net.corda.node.services